decagondev/portfolio-site-lunch/SECURITY_CODE_QUALITY_REPORT.md

 ### Current Dependencies Analysis

 All dependencies appear to be recent and actively maintained.
-However, the following should be verified:
+The following analysis is based on the current `package.json`:

 | Package | Current Version | Status | Notes |
 |---------|----------------|--------|-------|